ahester57/nutrielody/README.md

 # nutrielody

-Use RAG-augmented LLMs to suggest additions to your meal to avoid deficiencies.
+Eliminate nutrient deficiencies using RAG-augmented LLMs to suggest additions to your meal.

 Python 3.10+ is required.